Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 With dropout, certain nodes in a NN are set to the value zero in a training run, i.e. removed from the network.
 Thus, they have no influence on the prediction and also in the [backpropagation](https://databasecamp.de/en/ml/backpropagation-basics).
 Thus, a new, slightly modified network architecture is built in each run and the network learns to produce good predictions without certain inputs.

-When installing the dropout layer, a so-called dropout probability must also be specified.
+When using a dropout layer, a so-called dropout probability must also be specified.
 This determines how many of the nodes in the layer will be set equal to 0.
 In the example below we set the dropout probability or also called dropout-rate to $25\%$, so every $4^{th}$ node is set to $0$!

 ![[Pasted image 20250718212456.png]]